ceph/ceph-csi/docs/cephfs/deploy.md

 provisioning.

 **Required secrets for provisioning:**
-Admin credentials are required for provisioning new volumes

-* `adminID`: ID of an admin client
-* `adminKey`: key of the admin client

-**Required secrets for statically provisioned volumes:**
 User credentials with access to an existing volume

 * `userID`: ID of a user client